solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

   within the same block.

-For instance, if you are initializing a tree to store messages between users, your instruction might look like this:
+For instance, if you are initializing a tree to store messages between users, your Instruction Handler might look like this:

 ```rust